"Pay with points" guide: Using loyalty mechanics to maximize business results

 Similarly, establishing a reconciliation system is a must to manage point payments autonomously within both the store management module and the central system.
 The described system ensures accurate tracking and accounting of point transactions, preventing discrepancies and facilitating seamless integration with existing financial processes.

-Step 2: Split payment functionality
+Step 2: Split payment functionality for eligible purchases

 Your payment system must be equipped with a feature that allows loyal customers to split their bills between different payment methods.
 This is elemental for a pay-with-points program because it lets clients pay part of their bill with loyalty points and the remainder with traditional payment methods like credit or debit cards.
-Flexibility is precious when loyalty members don't have enough points to cover the entire cost of their purchase.

 Step 3: Comprehensive testing